 By May 3, after the introduction of the Wi-Fi + 3G model, they'd sold 1 million.
 Apple:

 One million iPads in 28 days—that's less than half of the 74 days it took to achieve this milestone with iPhone.
 Demand continues to exceed supply and we're working hard to get this magical product into the hands of even more customers.

-It was the first commercially successful tablet computer.
+Apple had once again done the impossible.
+They'd made the world's first commercially successful tablet computer.